Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 ### 2.4 Schedule installation of system updates before daily reboot

-This is not mandatory but HIGHLY RECOMMENDED.
+This is not mandatory but RECOMMENDED.

 NOTE: Instructions below are for Windows Server 2012.
 TODO: Update them for Windows Server 2022.